Starting a photography course? Tim Coleman and the AP team pick out the best cameras for photography students, both DSLR and mirrorless.

 Where’s the rub?
 Well, the Z fc isn’t weather-sealed and there aren’t many native APS-C lenses for the Z system.
 The Z fc will work with full-frame lenses but wide-angle shooters only really have that kit lens.

-Best full-frame mirrorless camera for under £1000: Sony a7 II
+Best full-frame mirrorless camera for under £700: Sony A7 II

 At a glance:

-Now it might not have the same video-friendly features given it’s age, but for student photographers we can still recommend the Sony a7 II all these years on, especially as it can be found for £900 new.
+Now it might not have the same video-friendly features given it’s age, but for student photographers we can still recommend the Sony a7 II all these years on, especially as it can be found forless than £600 on the second hand market.

 Yes even now, 24MP stills, a 2.4m-dot EVF, 117-point phase detection AF and 5fps all in a compact magnesium alloy shell is nothing to sniff at.
-Sony’s full-frame mirrorless cameras also benefit from a wide choice of lenses, including a host of great value third party options.
-The a7 II is a great gateway for students into a hugely popular system regularly updated with the latest tech.
+Sony’s full-frame mirrorless cameras also benefit from a wide choice of Sony FE lenses, including a host of great value third party options.

 Highest performing mirrorless camera under £1000: Canon EOS R10